-Operating For the first quarter of fiscal 2006, cost-of-sales was impacted primarily by increasing transportation costs, natural gas and paper costs.
-On Margins: a per unit basis, freight costs have increased 16% for the quarter as compared to the corresponding period in the prior year.
+For the quarter and year-to-date periods, cost-of-sales were adversely affected by increasing costs of transportation, natural gas and paper.
+On a per unit basis, freight costs have increased 12% and 14%, respectively, for the quarter and year-to-date periods as compared to the corresponding periods in the prior year.

+Outlook:

-Outlook: Strong demand for new housing continues to positively impact wallboard consumption in the first half of calendar 2005.
-For the near term, we anticipate wallboard demand to remain strong and supply to be tight (with 95%± industry capacity utilization) as a result of continued high levels of activity in residential construction and increasing repair/remodel and commercial construction activity.
-Wallboard pricing remains strong and a \$10.00 per msf price increase was realized on July 1, 2005 in the majority of our markets.
+Strong demand from new housing has resulted in record wallboard consumption for the first nine months of calendar 2005.
+Wallboard pricing remains strong and a \$12.00 per msf price increase on day-to-day business was implemented on September 19, 2005 in the majority of our markets.
+For the near term, we anticipate wallboard demand to remain strong and supply to be tight (with 95% industry capacity utilization) as a result of continued high levels of activity in residential construction and increasing repair/remodel and commercial construction activity.
+Rising energy prices (particularly natural gas) may adversely affect our operating earnings if future price increases are not sufficient to cover the increased costs.

-Cement Operations (1)
+Cement Operations(1)